Proven-Paradox/shaper-system/Deprecated.md

 **Precision Strikes** [Discipline]
 If you start a battle in a Stance, increase your Offensive Track by 1.

+**Thornwall**
+Auxiliary [Terrain]
+Action: Major
+Prerequisites: None
+Range: Melee
+Targets: 1 of your current square’s edges
+Cost: 2 MP
+Duration: 3 rounds
+Effect: Creatures who move through the affected edge gain Bleed 1.
+They can avoid this condition by taking both a Minor and Major action to move through the affected edge.
+Description: A basic obstruction to prevent or punish foes from moving through the area (though allies are affected just the same).
+This could be conjuring thorned vines, shaping the ground or walls into jagged spines, deploying a mechanical blade trap, and similar traps.

 ## Momentum and Concealment (Chase scenes)
 The Quarry starts with a Concealment score equal to their Hero Tier + Finesse + Mind, and the Hunter starts with a Momentum score of Hero Tier + Strength + Soul.
 Different starting circumstances might modify these scores--a thief caught red handed might start with a much lower Concealment score for example.